Romance of the Three Kingdoms: Recensions and standardised text

 Luo Guanzhong's version in 24 volumes, known as the Sanguozhi Tongsu Yanyi, is now held in the Shanghai Library in China, Tenri Central Library in Japan, and several other major libraries.
 Various 10-volume, 12-volume and 20-volume recensions of Luo's text, made between 1522 and 1690, are also held at libraries around the world.
 However, the standard text familiar to general readers is a recension by Mao Lun and his son Mao Zonggang.

 At the end of the Ming dynasty, "Li Zhuowu" added commentary to the Luo version, which expanded its circulation and influence.

-While Li Zhuowu, was the art name of Li Zhi, the commentary was likely written by an imposter (Ye Zhou).
+While Li Zhuowu was the art name of Li Zhi, the commentary was likely written by an imposter (Ye Zhou).

 Nevertheless, it is consistent with the anti-authoritarian views of the historical Li Shi.
 The persona of Li Zhuowu "is presented as a reader who appreciates the text, an interpreter and appropriate model for readers unfamiliar with the form".

-In addition to "quandian" (placement of small circles and dots to the right of the text to indicate emphasis), Li Zhuowu included interlineal comments and comments at the end of chapters.
+In addition to quandian (圈點; placement of small circles and dots to the right of the text to indicate emphasis), Li Zhuowu included interlineal comments and comments at the end of chapters.
 The interlineal comments, written with smaller characters alongside the novel text, were typically short exclamations.
 For example, when Liu Bei is described in the novel text as not fond of reading, Li exclaims: "Taking no joy in reading is the mark of a hero".
 The comments at the end of chapters were longer and were often ironic and conversational.
-For example, There is a comment in one of the later chapters about the relevance of the novel as follows: “Since [similar events] were narrated previously, this does nothing more than change the names to pad out the narrative.
+For example, there is a comment in one of the later chapters about the relevance of the novel as follows: "Since [similar events] were narrated previously, this does nothing more than change the names to pad out the narrative.
 How irritating!
-This is why it is an ‘elaboration’ [yanyi] of the Chronicles of the Three Kingdoms [Sanguo zhi].
-Laughable!”.
+This is why it is an 'elaboration' [yanyi] of the Chronicles of the Three Kingdoms [Sanguo zhi].
+Laughable!".
 However, another comment emphasizes the need for elaboration: "Even so, this is a 'popular romance' and not official history.
 If it were not so [embellished], then how could it be 'popular'? ".